dbrans/scope/README.md

     |___/\___|\___/| .__/ \___|_/ |___/
                    |_|        |__/

-A library for defining and working with lexical scopes.
+A library for defining and working with lexical scopes in JavaScript.

-Please visit the [home page](http://scopejs.org) for documentation.
+Please visit [the ScopeJS home page](http://scopejs.org) for documentation.